oren/pwa-talk/pwa.md

-Are PWA the future of web development?
+Are Progressive Web Apps the Future of Web Development?
 ===
 ![](pics/future.jpg)